I used to believe that I was the controller of my life; that I was the only power within it. If I wanted something, it was up to me to make it happen.

-To me, life was a physical game that tested my bodily limitations; a gymnast through my teen years and then gym rat in adulthood.
+To me, life was a physical game that tested my bodily limitations; a gymnast through my teen years, and then a gym rat in adulthood.
 I ran, I swam, I lifted weights.
 I stretched and soared to my highest corporeal limits, yet also managed to have a significant injury on a regular basis; many injuries that even required surgery.

-I played this game at work and home as well.
-Pushing to excel at my marriage, motherhood, and career - I lived my life full force, making thing happen to meet the expectations others had for me.
+I played this game at work and at home as well.
+Pushing to excel at my marriage, motherhood, and career – I lived my life full force, making things happen to meet the expectations others had for me.
 On the outside, I was a rock star, but on the inside, I was burning out.

 I lived in a constant state of fear and anxiety.
 Never feeling good enough, smart enough, or what others expected me to be.
 I kept believing in the power of just me and pushing forward to meet the expectations I allowed to be put on me.

-When my husband and I purchased our house, the master bedroom sealed the "perfect house" deal.
-In a town where walk-in closets we're very unusual, this house had two.
-That's all I needed to see, and the house was perfect for a soon-to-be-growing family.
+When my husband and I purchased our house, the master bedroom sealed the “perfect house” deal.
+In a town where walk-in closets were very unusual, this house had two.
+That’s all I needed to see, and the house was perfect for a soon-to-be-growing family.

 The master closets became his and hers.
 We each had our designated space for our array of materialistic items and eventually a hide-and-seek place for our two young daughters.